Motorcycle Accident Lawyer in Contra Costa County

 In California, the statute of limitations for filing a motorcycle accident injury claim is usually two years from the date of the collision.
 Basically, this means a motorcycle accident victim typically has two years from the date of the incident to formally file a personal injury lawsuit against the motorist who hit them.

 Ready to Take Action?
-Contact an Experienced California Motorcycle Accident Injury Attorney Serving San Francisco County, Contra Costa County, and Alameda County
+Contact an Experienced California Motorcycle Accident Injury Attorney Serving Contra Costa County

 If you were seriously harmed in a motorcycle accident caused by the careless or reckless actions of a motorist in San Francisco County, Contra Costa County, or Alameda County, now is the time to take action to ensure the careless motorist is held accountable.
 Michael Geller is an experienced and skilled motorcycle accident injury lawyer who will work tirelessly to get the financial restitution you are owed for your harms and losses.
 Contact The Geller Firm today to schedule a free, confidential case review.